fastrgv/RufasSok/README.md

 ### 10 method options for hbox:

-* 0 "quickest" using 6 heuristics+inertia
+* 0 "pull-efficient"
-* 1 "move-efficient" +inertia
+* 1 "move-efficient"
 * 2 suppress hungarian estimator (for dense puzzles)
 * 3 like 0 but single-step
 * 4 like 0 but using only 5-heuristics